-The principle of least privileged access guides access to diagnostic data data.
+The principle of least privileged access guides access to diagnostic data.
 Microsoft does not share personal data of our customers with third parties, except at the customer’s discretion or for the limited purposes described in the Privacy Statement.
-Microsoft may share business reports with OEMs and third-party partners that include aggregated and anonymized diagnostic data information.
-Data-sharing decisions are made by an internal team including privacy, legal, and data management.
+Microsoft may share business reports with OEMs and third-party partners that include aggregated and anonymised diagnostic data information.
+Data-sharing decisions are made by an internal team including privacy, legal and data management.

 Diagnostic data levels

-This section explains the different diagnostic data levels in Windows 10, Windows Server 2016, and System Center.
-These levels are available on all desktop and mobile editions of Windows 10, except for the Security level, which is limited to Windows 10 Enterprise, Windows 10 Education, Windows 10 Mobile Enterprise, Windows 10 IoT Core (IoT Core), and Windows Server 2016.
+This section explains the different diagnostic data levels in Windows 10, Windows Server 2016 and System Centre.
+These levels are available on all desktop and mobile editions of Windows 10, except for the Security level, which is limited to Windows 10 Enterprise, Windows 10 Education, Windows 10 Mobile Enterprise, Windows 10 IoT Core (IoT Core) and Windows Server 2016.

-The diagnostic data data is categorized into four levels:
+The diagnostic data is categorised into four levels:

 Basic.
 Basic device info, including: quality-related data, app compatibility, and data from the Security level.